-Even with the combined capabilities of zoologists and wildlife biologists, there’s still a lot we don’t know about mustelids, and the science used to study them continues to evolve.
+Even though most of us have never academically studied, cared for, or even seen a mustelid before, the elusive and predatory nature of some of the more well-known species have given rise to various negative—and often human-centric—assumptions.
+Despite our advances in ethology, these species continue to be broadly stigmatized because of perpetuated myths and exaggerated, baseless rumors.
+Even with the combined efforts of zoologists and wildlife biologists, there’s still a lot we don’t know about mustelids, and the science used to study them continues to evolve.
 However, unlike myths and rumors, science is focused on improving our understanding of these animals in a less subjective manner.

 About Us | What are the Issues?